Damin: Past ceremonial use

 The Lardil had two initiation ceremonies for men, namely luruku, which involved circumcision, and warama, which involved penile subincision.
 There were no ceremonies for women, although women did play an important role in these ceremonies, especially in the luruku ceremony.

 It is sometimes said that Damin was a secret language, but this is misleading since there was no attempt to prevent the uninitiated members of the Leerdil tribe from overhearing it.
 However it was taught during the warama ceremony and, therefore, in isolation from the uninitiated.
 At least one elder is known, who, though not having been subincised, had an excellent command of Damin, but this seems to have been a unique case.

 Damin lexical words were organised into semantic fields and shouted out to the initiate in a single session.
 As each word was announced, a second speaker gave its Lardil equivalent.
 However, it normally took several sessions before a novice mastered the basics and could use Damin openly in the community.
 One speaker did claim to have learned to speak Damin in a single session, but on the other hand two senior warama men admitted that they lacked a firm command of the register.

 Once Damin had been learned, the speakers were known as Demiinkurlda ("Damin possessors").
 They spoke the register particularly in ritual contexts, but also in everyday secular life, when foraging, sitting about gossiping, and the like.

 Decline

 The cultural traditions of the Lardil and Yangkaal have been in decline for several decades, and the Lardil and Yangkaal languages are nearly extinct.
 The last warama ceremony was held in the 1950s, so nowadays Damin is no longer in use by either the Yangkaal or the Lardil.

 However, recently a revival of cultural traditions has begun, and luruku has been celebrated.
 It remains to be seen whether warama ceremonies will also be reactivated.

 Phonology

 Vowels

-Damin words had three of Lardil's four pairs of vowels, /[a, aː, i, iː, u, uː]/; the fourth, /[ə, əː]/, occurred in grammatical suffixes.
-Vowel length was not contrastive, but depended on the preceding consonant.
+Damin words had three of Lardil's four pairs of vowels, /[a, aː, i, iː, u, uː]/; the fourth, /[æ, æː]/ (written "e", "ee" in the practical orthography), is only found in Lardil-derived grammatical suffixes.